What are the benefits and disadvantages of Product Listing Ads? And how do you create them?

 - Competition – Independent retailers might struggle against competitors with larger pockets.
 If they are also bidding on competitive keywords, visibility improvements may fail to arise.

 One way around these disadvantages is by selling on 3P marketplaces (otherwise known as third-party marketplaces).
 For independent or smaller businesses, the likes of Etsy or Amazon will cover this form of advertising as part of your fee.
 The downside?
-They might be advertising a competing small business instead!
+They might be advertising a competing small business!

 How to set up a Product Listing Ad

-Setting up a Product Listing Ad is straightforward and follows a simple five part process.
+Setting up a PLA is straightforward and follows a simple five part process.

 - Upload your product data feed to Google Merchant Center (or Google Merchant Center Next).
 You can continually optimise and update your product feed by using Intelligent Reach.